The Fate of the Furious: Plot

-After narrowly winning the race, Dom allows Raldo to keep his car, saying his respect is enough and leaves his cousin with his own car.
-The next day, an elusive woman named Cipher coerces Dom into working for her by showing him something on her phone.
-Shortly afterward, Diplomatic Security Service (DSS) agent Luke Hobbs recruits Dom and his team, comprising Letty, Roman Pearce, Tej Parker, and Ramsey, to help him retrieve an EMP device from a military outpost in Berlin.
+The next day, a mysterious woman named Cipher coerces Dom into working for her by showing him something on her phone.
+Shortly afterward, DSS agent Luke Hobbs is assigned an off-the-books mission to retrieve an EMP device from a military outpost in Berlin and is warned that he will face arrest if captured.
+Hobbs recruits Dom and his team, which includes Letty, Roman Pearce, Tej Parker, and Ramsey, to assist him in recovering the device.

 During the getaway, Dom forces Hobbs off the road and steals the device for Cipher, who is a cyberterrorist.

-Hobbs gets arrested and locked up in the same high-security prison which holds Deckard Shaw.
-After Hobbs and Shaw both escape the prison, intelligence operative Mr. Nobody and his protégé Eric Reisner recruit them to help the team find Dom and capture Cipher.
-Deckard reveals that Cipher had hired his brother Owen Shaw to steal the Nightshade device and Mose Jakande to steal God's Eye, Ramsey's software program.
-The team tracks Dom and Cipher to their own location, moments before the two attack the base, injure the team and steal God's Eye.
-When Dom shows frustration with Cipher, she shows him his ex-lover and DSS agent Elena Neves, and their son, of whose existence Dom was unaware, having kidnapped both to secure his loyalty.
+Hobbs is arrested and confined in the same high-security prison which holds Deckard Shaw.
+They initiate a prison escape and are recruited by intelligence operative Mr. Nobody and his protégé, Little Nobody, to help the team find Dom and capture Cipher.
+When Hobbs and the team protest working with Deckard, he reveals that Cipher had hired his brother Owen to steal an electromagnetic pulse weapon called Nightshade and Mose Jakande to steal God's Eye, a mass surveillance computer program created by Ramsey.
+The team tracks Dom and Cipher to their location, only to realize it points to the base.
+Dom and Cipher arrive and disable the team, stealing God's Eye in the process.
+Deckard was able to prevent Ramsey from getting hurt by one of the bombs that were used.

+When Dom expresses frustration with Cipher, she reveals his ex-lover and DSS agent Elena Neves, along with their son, whose existence Dom was unaware of, having kidnapped both to secure his loyalty.
 Cipher sends Dom to retrieve a nuclear football held by the Russian Minister of Defense in New York City.
-With the help of Raldo, Dom briefly evades Cipher, and persuades Deckard and Owen's mother, Magdalene, to help him.
-Cipher hacks into the electronics systems of many cars, remotely controlling them via auto drive, causing them to blockade the convoy so that Dom can take the football.
-The team intercepts Dom in their cars, but Dom escapes and seemingly kills Deckard.
-Letty catches up to Dom and steals the football, but is nearly killed by Cipher's enforcer, Connor Rhodes, before Dom stops him and forces the football from Letty.
-In retaliation, Cipher has Rhodes execute Elena in front of Dom, threatening his son next.
+With Raldo's help, Dom briefly evades Cipher and persuades Deckard and Owen's mother, Magdalene, to assist him, offering to arrange the Shaw brothers' freedom from government custody if they rescue his son from Cipher's plane.
+Cipher hacks into the electronic systems of several cars, remotely controlling them via auto drive, causing them to block the convoy so Dom can take the football.

+The team intercepts Dom in their cars, but he escapes and seemingly kills Deckard.
+Letty catches up to Dom and takes the football but is nearly killed by Cipher's enforcer, Connor Rhodes, before Dom stops him and forces the football from Letty.
+In retaliation, Cipher allows Rhodes to execute a tied-up Elena in front of Dom, threatening to kill his son next if he fails to follow her orders again.
+Dom infiltrates a military base in Russia, using the EMP device to disable security and activate a nuclear submarine, allowing Cipher to hijack it and attempt to use its arsenal to trigger a nuclear war.